andhyalv/AndhyAlv.github.io/Healthcare.md

 ![IMG](images/hospital.jpg "banner")

 ### Introduction
-I received a a large dataset from a hospital outlining patient information and many other variabels.
-I believe it is worth looking deeper in the dataset to understand the efficacy of procedures, medications and the fair treatment of all patients.
-In this project I aim to understand several of these relationships that can be found in Healthcare data, with the goal of learning what is done well and what could be improved.
-I will provide the SQL queries and images of the outputted table.
-Some queries will have comments to clarify what each aspect of the query does.
+I received a a large dataset from a hospital outlining patient information and many other variables.
+Investigeting the dataset deeper would be worthwhile to understand the efficacy of procedure and medications for the patients.
+In this project I aim to understand several relationships that can be found in Healthcare data.
+To demonstrate relationships, I will provide SQL queries and their output.

-### What will you learn from the data of this specific Hospital
+### What will you learn from the analysis.
-a) In terms of the average number of lab procedures, all races are treated equally.
+a) All races are treated equally in terms of the average number of procedures.

-b) The average time spent in the hospital has a correlation with the number of procedures received.
+b) The average time spent in the hospital has a positive correlation with the number of procedures received.

 c) The most common procedures are Cardiology and Radiology visits, along with Surgery of the Thoracic and Vascular systems.